Tip: Try Microsoft Forms to create a survey, quiz, or poll.

 Make templates from an existing survey or quiz so others can reuse it

 You can create and share a link to allow others to reuse surveys or quizzes you have created.
 See share a form or quiz as a template to learn more.

-Turn off or turn on Microsoft Forms
+How do I turn off or turn on Microsoft Forms?

 Office 365 IT Administrators can turn off Microsoft Forms in the Office 365 Admin Center, under the User Management tab.
 See set up Microsoft Forms and turn off or turn on Microsoft Forms for more details.

 Is there a limit to the number of users and amount of data stored for user accounts even after they have left my organization?

 Currently, there is no limit for the number of users for which data is retained, as long as the provisioning of their accounts is within your organization's online service agreement.
 There is also no limit for the amount of data stored for user accounts.